|

 Web page author - W. David Hoisington, Ph.D.

 Another specimen showing this unique druze of microscopic Herkimer Diamond like crystals is shown below.
 It is also from Fonda.
 NY (DA).
-In this specimen the baby floater druze in coating the pyramidal druze (labeld with an arrow and a P).
+In this specimen the baby floater druze is coating the pyramidal druze (labeld with an arrow and a P).

 The mountain peaks of the druze can be seen poking out above the baby floater druze layer.
 Herkimer diamonds are on top of the baby floater druze. (photo DrD, 2009)